Pontificia Universidad Católica Argentina

 - Take courses focusing on Argentina and Latin America

 Students will directly enroll in courses at Pontificia Universidad Católica Argentina (UCA).
 Before each semester UCA offers an optional Spanish language course before the orientation week.
 Students wanting to deepen their knowledge of Latin America can enroll in courses focused on the region.
-The majority of the course offerings are in Spanish, but there are approximately six courses taught in English per semester.
+The majority of the course offerings are in Spanish and some in English.

 Buenos Aires is the capital of Argentina and is located on the Río de la Plata.
 It is a 500-year old cosmopolitan city renowned for its cuisine, architecture, and rich cultural and historical heritage.
 Each neighborhood has its own characteristics and style; for example, San Telmo is famous for tango, La Boca for its colorful houses, and Recoleta for its ornate cemetery, museums, and parks.
 Buenos Aires has a temperate climate with mild winters and hot summers.
 It’s important to keep in mind that Argentina’s seasons are opposite of the U.S. because they are in the southern hemisphere.
 Read the Buenos Aires information that UCA provides to international students.

-Before the beginning of each semester, UCA offers a three week Spanish language course (60 hours) for an additional fee.
+Before the beginning of each semester, UCA offers a four week Spanish language course for an additional fee.
 The course is usually offered at the beginning of July for the Fall semester and the beginning of February for the Spring semester.

-During orientation, students will take a Spanish placement test, which will determine if the student will be required to take a Spanish language course during the semester.
+Students will take a Spanish placement test online which will determine if the student will be required to take a Spanish language course during the semester for a fee.

-Students can view course lists and short descriptions in the Guia de Contenidos Mínimos, which can be downloaded from a link on UCA's academic information page.
-There is a special section at the end of the guide that has all of the courses offered through PEL and the Spanish language courses.
+Students can view course lists and short descriptions in the Catálogo de Cursos, which can be downloaded from a link on UCA's academic information page.
+The PEL courses are listed at the end of the catalog.

 UCA does not have campus housing and students are responsible for finding their own housing.
-The UCA International Office will provide a list of accommodation options for apartment and residence halls and can suggest a company that matches students with a homestay family.
 Most students choose to live in Recoleta or Palermo and take public transportation to the university.
-Some students find it best to arrive in Argentina a few days early so they can begin looking for housing.
+UCA recommends that students arrive early so they can finalize their housing.

 Students must be juniors (have completed at least four semesters of college) and have completed at least four semesters or the equivalent of Spanish prior to studying abroad (SPAN 216).
+Students will take a placement test upon application and will take a Spanish language course for a fee during the semester if they don't meet the minimum language requirement.
 Minimum GPA 2.75.
 Exceptions considered after submission of a petition.